Disclaimer: This is Untrue.

 Roman Catholic Church in 1129 CE.

-The Knights Templar was empowered and started to receive a large amount of
+The Knights Templar were empowered and started to receive a large amount of

 *